 As even further evidence of how important a role the upper cervical region plays, subluxation is even implicated in Sudden Infant Death Syndrome (SIDS).
 A study in 2002 by L. E. Koch et.
 Al.[i] and analyzed by Dan Murphy, D.C., revealed the following:

 · “Mechanical irritation of the high-cervical region serves as a trigger that may be involved in sudden infant death (SID).”

 · “In older children, disturbances of this kind are known as retardation of development in motor patterns as well as in sensory abilities.”

-· “The chiropractic therapy has proven to be a successful technique which can be used to treat disorders, especially cerebral disturbances of motor patterns of various etiology (wryneck, c-scoliosis, irritation of the plexus brachialis), sensomotoric disturbances of integration ability (retardation of sensation and coordination), as well as pain related entities such as cry-babies with ‘3-month colic’ or hyperactivity with sleeplessness.”
+· “The chiropractic therapy has proven to be a successful technique which can be used to treat disorders, especially cerebral disturbances of motor patterns of various etiology (wryneck, c-scoliosis, irritation of the plexus brachialis), sensomotoric disturbances of integration ability (retardation of sensation and coordination), as well as pain-related entities such as babies with ‘3-month colic’ or hyperactivity with sleeplessness.”

 · “The epidemiological prevalence of such disturbances is as high as 17.8% of children.”

-· “We can report more that 20,000 children treated without serious complications.”
+· “We can report more than 20,000 children have been treated without serious complications.”

 · Bed Wetting (Enuresis)

 · Stiff neck (Torticollis)